OUR COMMUNITY INVOLVEMENT ENCOMPASSES THREE AREAS:

 CONTRIBUTING TO OUR COMMUNITY:

-- The Boat for Hope event in conjunction with the Okanagan Boys and Girls Club and Variety gives kids with physical and developmental challenges – and their families – a delightful day of pirates and booty on the water and land.
+- The Boat for Hope event, in conjunction with Variety a Children’s Charity, gives kids with physical and developmental challenges – and their families – a delightful day of pirates and booty on the water and land.

-- For years the KYC has maintained and inspected 37 public mooring buoys between the bridge and Caesar’s Landing.
+- For years the Kelowna Yacht Club has maintained and inspected over 30 public mooring buoys between the bridge and Caesar’s Landing.
+View location map here.

-- KYC provides the facilities for many recognized professional boating courses offered by the Kelowna Canadian Power and Sail Squadron to the general public.
+- Kelowna Yacht Club provides the facilities for many recognized professional boating courses offered by the Kelowna Canadian Power and Sail Squadron to the general public.

-- The Disabled Sailing Association maintains a small fleet of specially equipped craft, KYC hosts an annual regatta to raise funds for this worthy organization.
+- The Disabled Sailing Association maintains a small fleet of specially equipped craft at the Kelowna Yacht Club to provide sailing lessons to people with disabilities.

-- The Boat and Leisure Show is a free community event that involves three-hundred KYC volunteers.
+- The Kelowna Boat Show is a free community event that involves 200 member volunteers.
 All profits from exhibitors entry fees are returned to the community through the provision and on-going maintenance of the public mooring buoys.
+The Kelowna Boat Show will celebrate it’s 25th anniversary 2020.

 A GOOD CITIZEN AND RESPONSIBLE NEIGHBOUR: